 Another issue relates to the effects of compliance programmes in the field of corporate liability.
-Recently, the TDLC reduced fines based on the conscientious implementation of a compliance programme, and even raised the possibility of exemptions from liability, which radically differs from practice in the European Union and the United States.
+The TDLC has reduced fines based on the conscientious implementation of a compliance programme, and even raised the possibility of exemptions from liability, which radically differs from practice in the European Union.
+However, the Supreme Court disagreed with the TDLC on that case, holding that compliance programmes do not constitute exemptions of responsibility, even though the court agreed with the TDLC regarding the possibility that a complete, real and serious programme can be considered when determining the amount of the fine.

 Below are the requirements of an effective anticompetition compliance programme, according to FNE's and TDLC's standards.
-These criteria are not new to the region, and other countries have applied similar requirements for compliance programmes, including Peru,63 Mexico,64 Colombia65 and Brazil.66
+These criteria are not new to the region, and other countries have applied similar requirements for compliance programmes, including Peru, 62 Mexico, 63 Colombia 64 and Brazil.
+65